1/20/2016 5:15:00 PM

 "Why can't the ELCA be the church that models for the rest of this country what it means to have these difficult conversations?"
 Eaton asked.
 "And trusting in our baptism, also believe and understand that we will never be snatched from Christ's hand.
 I challenge us to do that."

-The webcast and resources about this church's ongoing racial justice work are available at ELCA.org/webcast.
+The webcast video about this church's ongoing racial justice work is available at https://www.youtube.com/watch?v=wal4ndNdlEA.

 - - -